TheBrain08/CoinFlip/README.md

 ## Credits

 CoinFlip was created by [Timo Bilharz].
-The coin sound is sourced from [pixabay.com] and the coin images are sourced from [source].
+The coin sound is sourced from [pixabay.com] and the coin images are made by myself.

 ---